sajswl/encryptonize-core/documentation/api/api-v2.md

 # Update

-Takes an `Object`  and an `Object ID` and Stores it in encrypted form, replacing the previous `Object` that was stored with that `Object ID`.
+Takes a `storage.Object`  and an `Object ID` string and Stores it in encrypted form, replacing the previous `storage.Object` that was stored with that `Object ID`.
 This call can fail if the specified `Object ID` does not currently exist,  if the caller does not have access permission to that object, or if the Storage Service cannot reach the object storage.
 In these cases, an error is returned.

-> DISCLAIMER: Current implementation of Update does not ensure safe concurrent access.
+> DISCLAIMER: Current implementation of `storage.Update` does not ensure safe concurrent access.

 ```
 rpc Update (UpdateRequest) returns (UpdateResponse)
 ```
 # Delete

-Deletes a previously Stored `Object`.
+Deletes a previously Stored `storage.Object`.
 This call does not fail if the specified object does not exist.
 It can fail if the caller does not have access permission to that object or if the Storage Service cannot reach the object storage.
 In these cases, an error is returned.

-> DISCLAIMER: Current implementation of Delete does not ensure safe concurrent access.
+> DISCLAIMER: Current implementation of `storage.Delete` does not ensure safe concurrent access.

 ```
 rpc Delete (DeleteRequest) returns (DeleteResponse)
 ```
 # Get Permission

-Returns a list of users with access to the sepcified `Object`.
+Returns a list of users with access to the specified `storage.Object`.
 This call can fail if the Storage Service cannot reach the auth storage, in which case an error is returned.
 The user has to be authenticated and authorized in order to get the object permissions.

 ```